Commonly Asked Questions

 It's handy for us to have an emergency contact number, someone local, in case anything happens to you while you're away, or we need help with vet visits, so please think ahead about who this could be and give it to us on meeting, or leave it out for our first visit.

-If your cat becomes unwell or is injured while you are away, with your permission we will take them to a vet and bring them home again when they have been assessed.
+We are both trained in feline first aid, and if your cat becomes unwell or is injured while you are away, with your permission we will take them to a vet and bring them home again when they have been assessed.
 We will give any aftercare advised by the vet while you're still away.
 If we can't contact you or your emergency contact given on our meeting, we will use our own judgement before making a decision as a duty of care.
 Before going away, please check with your vet on their procedure for cat sitters in case the need arises!

 Will You Send Me Updates?